 Senator Patrick Leahy proposed a new law that would allow a retired Supreme Court justice to pinch-hit if a justice recuses himself or herself from a case.
 The idea is that it would lead to fewer 4-4 rulings, in which case the lower court ruling stands.

 The Maryland Court of Appeals has been doing this effectively for years.
-I think it is a bad idea for the Supreme Court.
+I think it is a terrible idea for the Supreme Court.
 First, the Supreme Court is – to the chagrin of many – a highly political body.
-This makes sense because the issues that go to the Court are the tough issues of our time and judges tend to go with their philosophical point of view.
+This makes sense because the issues that go to the Court are the tough issues of our time and judges go with their philosophical point of view.

 Most judges agree on the basics.
 It is the nail biters that go to the Supreme Court.
 These nail biters split so often along ideological lines, with the four conservatives pitted against the four liberals, leaving Justice Kennedy in control of the critical issues of our day.

-A 4-4 vote is not a good thing but it is not exactly a tragedy either.
+A 4-4 vote is not a good thing, but it is not exactly a tragedy either.
 We have been doing it this way for well over 200 years.
 My vote: let’s leave things as they are.